sitechtimes/club-attendance-backend-v2/readme.md

 ## [Verifying Admin](src/middleware/user/verifyAdmin.ts)

-Used to verify that the user is an Admin
+Used to verify that the user is an Admin.

 ```ts
 const admin = userRows.filter(